Monday, 23 December 2013

 so won't you smile for me baby?

-To be honest I think Mike has an exaggerated idea of what's involved in walking a mile and the scale of self-sacrifice attached, and frankly, compared to the distances his Proclaiming compatriots were willing to step out, it's a pathetic distance.
+To be honest I think Mike has an exaggerated idea of what's involved in walking a mile and the scale of self-sacrifice attached, and frankly, compared to the thousand miles his Proclaiming compatriots were willing to step out, it's a pathetic distance.
 I suppose, tenuous though it might be, you could argue that in singing that line three times Scott is stating his willingness to travel not one but three miles, but even still that's not all that impressive.

 You might still though, if interested, enjoy his song here.

-Tuesday 24 September 2013
+Tuesday, 24 September 2013

 Jerusalem, War, Fun